Set against the dramatic Sandia Mountains, Albuquerque offers a little something for everyone.

 “I think buyers these days are looking for bright kitchen and bright bathrooms,” he said, adding that eye-catching multi-colored backsplashes, like these tile mosaics from Home Depot, are particularly appreciated.

 In sun-drenched Albuquerque, which gets 280 sunny days annually, buyers want to see the inside reflect the outdoors.

 - Prior to painting, smooth out holes with filler, then use a power sander to smooth.

 - Use white primer to ensure your color comes out true when dry.
 We recommend the white in the satin finish primer from Benjamin Moore.
 Albuquerque-based Mike’s Quality Painting, a multi-year winner of the Angie’s List Super Service Award, notes that a primer coat will keep the paint from streaking, increasing your paint coverage.

 - Roll the paint on the wall in large, wide M or W shapes.
 When reloading the paint roller, roll in on the slanted part of the paint tray to remove some of the paint—this will help avoid roller lines in the paint finish.

 - If you can see any of the previous color, add a second coat.

 Enhance your Albuquerque home with simple, no-sweat curb appeal

 Curb appeal matters, big time.
-Buyers want to fall in love with a house before they ever set foot in in the front door.
-In Albuquerque, buyers favor low-water, low-maintenance front yards that look at neat as they are undemanding.
+Buyers want to fall in love with a house before they ever set foot in the front door.
+In Albuquerque, buyers favor low-water, low-maintenance front yards that look as neat as they are undemanding.

 If you’ve already got a xeriscape setup in the front yard, you’re ahead of the game.
 Xeriscape refers to an environment that demands little to no water.
 According to Chavez, this brand of low-maintenance landscaping appeals to most Albuquerque buyers due to the dry Albuquerque climate.